Pre-Existing Conditions and Motor Vehicle Accidents

 If you have a pre-existing medical condition and have sustained injuries in a motor vehicle crash where the other party was negligent, you may be concerned that you cannot win your case.
 While it can be more difficult to win, having a pre-existing condition does not negate the fact that the other person caused the accident and that you are suffering in ways that you weren’t before the accident.

 The insurance company for the at-fault party in a car crash will always try to pay you as little as they think they can.
 That’s the way insurance companies make a profit; never forget they are in business to make money.
-However, if the accident aggravated your pre-existing condition, you may be able to win your case under something often called “the eggshell skull rule,” “the eggshell plaintiff rule,” or “the eggshell doctrine.”
+However, if the accident aggravated your pre-existing condition, you may be able to win your case under something often called “the eggshell skull rule.”
+An experienced Indianapolis motorcycle accident lawyer can help you navigate this situation and ensure you receive the compensation you deserve.

 What is the Eggshell Skull Rule?